-- 8. Continue working with the satellite image that you have open in the map window.
-Or, if you are using commercial imagery, open the downloaded satellite image in whatever GIS software you have, such as ArcGIS or QGIS. - 9.
+- 14. Open the downloaded satellite image in whatever GIS software you have, such as ArcGIS or QGIS. - 15.
 Project the image to your preferred datum.
-For Tanzania, use WGS1984 as the map datum and then set the correct zone (35-37) depending on the location of the village within Tanzania. - 10.
+For Tanzania, use WGS1984 as the map datum and then set the correct zone (35-37) depending on the location of the village within Tanzania. - 16.
 Set the scale of the satellite image as 1:7500 or larger so that villagers can see the features of the village well during mapping activities (see Textbox 7).
-Using this scale enables villagers to identify houses, water sources, small paths, big trees, farms, and forests, all features that aid in locating
+Using this scale enables villagers to identify houses, water sources, small paths, big trees, farms, and forests, all features that aid in locating places on the satellite image and hence in allocating land uses during the VLUP process.

-- places on the satellite image and hence in allocating land uses during the VLUP process. - 11.
-Design an image map layout in the GIS software and select a map frame size to fit the size of paper on which you will print, whether AO, A1, A2, or A3. - 12.
+- 17. Design an image map layout in the GIS software and select a map frame size to fit the size of paper on which you will print, whether AO, A1, A2, or A3. - 18.
 Generate thin grid lines on the satellite image and display northings and eastings on the layout of the satellite image.
 It is recommended that you use a grid-cell size of 100 meters x1 00 meters.
 These grid cells can be used to estimate the area sizes of different land uses during proposed land use mapping (see Section 2.4.2.).
-The grid lines will also be used for geo-referencing the sketch map produced by the villagers (see Section 2.4.4.).

-- 13. Overlay the village boundary shapefile on the satellite image in the GIS software.
+The grid lines will also be used for geo-referencing the sketch map produced by the villagers (see Section 2.4.4.). - 19.
+Overlay the village boundary shapefile on the satellite image in the GIS software.
 Make the village boundary a thin black line on top of the satellite image (Figure 5).
 This line indicates to villagers where the official boundary lies.
-They will have to verify it later (see the discussion of village boundary verification in Section 2.1.4.). - 14.
+They will have to verify it later (see the discussion of village boundary verification in Section 2.1.4.). - 20.
 If you would like to, you can superimpose contour lines on the image as they help to describe the topography of the area.
 This is important as satellite images do not include topographic information.
-Ensure that the contour lines cover the entire satellite image layout not just the area inside the village boundary since they may help villagers verify the village boundary. - 15.
-Add other essential information on the satellite image layout such as a north arrow, scale, the date on which the image was taken, the datum used, and the source of the satellite image. - 16.
-Now you have produced a satellite image map layout. - 17.
-Because you cannot print the whole village area shown at a scale of 1:7500 on one sheet of paper, you will have to produce several overlapping printouts and then join them together.
-The maximum paper size that can be printed in Tanzania at an affordable price is A0.
-The number of printouts
+Ensure that the contour lines cover the entire satellite image layout not just the area inside the village boundary since they may help villagers verify the village boundary. - 21.
+Add other essential information on the satellite image layout such as a north arrow, scale, the date on which the image was taken, the datum used, and the source of the satellite image. - 22.
+Now you have produced a satellite image map layout.